RA9/skolis-odc-sec2-group-1/README.md

 Difficulties in finding schools in Montserrado and grade school syllabi

 ## The Solution
-To provide the list of schools in Montserrado County and grade school syllabi
+To provide the list of schools and its details in Montserrado County, and grade school syllabi

 ### The Tech Stack
 - Reactjs - For the UI